hipstersmoothie/hipstersmoothie.com/pages/garden/Fixing buggy HDMI CEC.md

 HDMI CEC is awesome... when it works.
 With CEC you can have one device controls multiple connected devices.

-Recently my home theater reciever kicked the bucket, so I went out and bought a [Sony DN-1080](https://www.sony.com/electronics/av-receivers/str-dn1080) which had most of the bigger features I wanted.
+Recently my home theater receiver kicked the bucket, so I went out and bought a [Sony DN-1080](https://www.sony.com/electronics/av-receivers/str-dn1080) which had most of the bigger features I wanted.
 But one thing it doesn't do well is CEC.
-My old reciever did it way better:
+My old receiver did it way better:

 1. Press `Menu` on Apply TV remote
-2. Reciever Turns on
+2. Receiver Turns on
-3. Reciever Turns connected TV on
+3. Receiver Turns connected TV on

 Being able to control with with only one remote (or my phone) is 🔑 for me.
 I considered buying a Sony Bravia TV since the manual said it should work with those TVs, but was unwilling to shell out $2K+ to do it.